 This chocolatier has three boutiques across the capital, each serving up hot chocolate from an instore hot plate alongside the truffles, pralines and other sweet snacks it's known for.

 The hot chocolate is a water-ganache based drink, instead of the usual milk base, making for a rich and luxurious serve.
 Feeling brave?
 Spice it up with an Aztec hot chocolate instead — choose from flavours including chilli, ginger, nutmeg, cinnamon or sea salt to really warm your cockles.
 All well and good, but we're waiting for the day the brand's famous Marmite truffles make it into a hot chocolate.

 Paul A Young, at Wardour Street in Soho, Camden Passage in Islington and The Royal Exchange in Bank.

 This place in Covent Garden may look like it focuses on ice cream, but head inside to the cafe for the full drinks and snacks menu.
 The hot chocolate is velvet-smooth — would you expect any less from the Italians? — and made with 75% dark powdered chocolate.

 Venchi, Unit 18, The Market Building, WC2E 8RB

-Chocoholics: if you're not aware of Jaz and Jul's, you've been missing out.
-The Islington chocolate house is completely vegetarian and largely vegan (and does a mean chocolate fondue).
+Previously known as Jaz and Jul's, this Islington chocolate house is completely vegetarian and largely vegan (and does a mean chocolate fondue).
 When it comes to hot chocolate, they really know their stuff, comparing the tasting process to that of wine or coffee.
-Choose if you want Madagascan, Peruvian or Brazilian origin cocoa in your drink, or go for one of their flavours; mint, raspberry, cinnamon and chilli are just some of the menu's offerings, and you can buy their hot chocolate ingredients to take home and make your own.
+Choose if you want Madagascan, Ecuadorian or Peruvian origin cocoa in your drink, or go for one of their flavours; mint, raspberry, cinnamon and chilli are just some of the menu's offerings, and you can buy their hot chocolate ingredients to take home and make your own.

 Hot chocolate at DeRosier Chocolates, Southfields